 (Note: Colorado Law does not participate in the Course Reservation or Course Forgiveness Program.)

-To be put on the waitlist for courses with established waitlists, click on the "Waitlist" option and then click the "Submit" button.
+During open enrollment, to be put on the waitlist for courses with established waitlists, click on the "Waitlist" option and then click the "Submit" button.
 If you do not select it, the system will NOT place you on the waitlist.

 Waitlists are scheduled for auto-enrollment in the event that a seat opens.
 Please periodically check your schedule.
 If a seat opens up in a class you are waitlisted for and a) you have a hold on your account, b) you are enrolled in a time-conflicted course, or c) enrolling you would put you over the 18 credit limit, the system will NOT auto-enroll you.
 In these cases, please make sure any holds are resolved and then email firstname.lastname@example.org with your student ID number and the number and name of course you need to be enrolled in.
 We will process your request as soon as possible.